Pap Smear (cont.)

 "Of undetermined significance" means that the atypical-appearing cells may be the end result of a number of different types of injuries to the cervix.
 For example, the human papilloma virus (HPV) could be the cause of ASCUS.
 Most instances of ASCUS (80%-90%) resolve spontaneously (by themselves without specific medical intervention or treatment).
 This is the reason why many women with ASCUS readings will be asked to simply have a repeat Pap smear in 4 to 6 months.
 The expectation is that regardless of the original cause of the ASCUS, it will be resolved by the time the Pap smear is repeated.
 If not, the cause of the ASCUS can still be identified and treated if ASCUS is again observed on the repeat Pap smear 4 to 6 months later.
 This standard recommendation of serial Pap smears - repeating the Pap smear in 4 to 6 months - is made unless the physician has a concern that the woman is not willing or able to return for a repeat Pap smear.
 In these cases, a colposcopy (see below) may be done without waiting to repeat the Pap smear.

 The third approach to ASCUS (besides serial Pap testing and immediate colposcopy) is called reflex HPV testing.
 Reflex HPV testing refers to a process in which the HPV test is only performed if the Pap smear result is abnormal.
 If the Pap smear result is normal, it is not performed.
 For reflex testing to be possible, a liquid-based Pap testing kit is required, which allows the lab to store the sample until the Pap smear result tells them whether the HPV test will be necessary or not.
-Not all facilities have access to liquid-based cytology kits.
 If repeat smears are to be done for monitoring, the testing needs to be done every 4 to 6 months for 2 years until there have been three consecutive normal smears, at which time routine screening can be resumed.
 The Pap smears, however, must not only be negative, but also satisfactory for interpretation, according to National Cancer Institute Workshop Guidelines.

 The irritation of the genital area that accompanies menopause can trigger ASCUS by causing inflammation.
 If the physician suspects that this is the cause of ASCUS, he or she may prescribe intravaginal estrogen (local estrogen, such as a vaginal ring, vaginal cream, or vaginal estrogen tablets) and repeat the Pap smear in 4 to 6 months to confirm that the inflammation is resolved.
 If the inflammation persists, colposcopy will be necessary.
 Sometimes, the ASCUS reading is accompanied by a comment to the effect that the Pap smear reader thinks there may be a suggestion of dysplasia (abnormally dividing or abnormal appearing cells), often worded as "favor dysplasia."
 In this case, the ASCUS is generally not monitored over time but rather treated as if it is dysplasia (see discussion below).
 Similarly, a woman who has a suppressed immune system is not a good candidate for serial Pap smear tests because she is at higher risk of serious abnormalities.
 Therefore, she should undergo colposcopy instead of serial Pap smears.
 It is evident from this discussion that many factors go into a physician's decision regarding which of the three treatment options to recommend to an individual woman.